 For this reason, you can safely use parchment paper without any grease at all.

 Parchment paper allows you to cook almost anything without worrying about losing half of the sweet treat thanks to it sticking to the pan.
-Simply cut it to size, add it into the pan, and cover it in the baking mixture.
+Simply cut it to size, add it to the pan, and cover it in the baking mixture.

 Once the cooking time is up, you can remove the baked good from the tin and peel the parchment paper right off.